Yahya al-Bahrumi: Move to Syria for jihad

 After the fall of the Islamist Morsi government in 2013, he and his family moved first to southern Turkey and then crossed the border into northern Syria, where jihadis and others were fighting the Syrian government.
-By now, Tania's ardor for jihad and obedience to her husband were waning in favor of a desire for a safe and stable environment for their young children.
+By now, Joya's ardor for jihad and obedience to her husband were waning in favor of a desire for a safe and stable environment for their young children.
 Al-Bahrumi was reduced to lying to her about where they were traveling to, quoting the hadith, "war is deception", when she confronted him.

 In Syria, wartime conditions were harsh, rebel factions fought each other as well as the government.
 The abandoned house the family occupied had broken windows and no running water and was in danger of being overrun by the enemy at any time.
-His wife and children became sick and his wife demanded they leave.
+Joya and his and children became sick and she demanded they leave.
 Al-Bahrumi allowed his pregnant wife and three children to return to Turkey though by now the border crossing was a combat zone.

 "As they reached the border, a Syrian government sniper fired at them, the bullets kicked up dirt nearby, and the two adults dragged three puking children, a suitcase and a stroller across the minefield, through a gap in the barbed wire and into Turkey."